 Many of my photographs of gouty tophi show isolated joints.
 Many case reports refer to painless tophi.
 Though quite alarming, individual photographs of tophi sites do not seem unduly worrying.
-Here we see what happens as small isolated painless tophi grow into widespread tophi with high risk of infection.
+Here we see what happens as small isolated painless tophi grow into widespread tophi with a high risk of infection.

-This report about widespread painless tophi is my layman’s summary of a case report of a 30 year old male.
+This report about widespread painless tophi is my layman’s summary of a case report of a 30-year-old male.

 Widespread Painless Tophi Report

 This is a summary of: